-- Forming lower-case letters in the correct direction, starting and finishing in the right place - Forming lower-case letters in the correct size relative to one another in some of the writing - Using spacing between words
+- form lower-case letters in the correct direction, starting and finishing in the right place. - form lower-case letters in the correct size relative to one another in some of the writing. - use spacing between words.

 Working at the expected standard: